nastorond/2024study/temp/[ch7_Synchronization_Examples]/[sh]필기.md

     - The consumer _produces empty buffers_ for the producer
 ### Shared Data Structers:
 - A binary semaphore **mutex**
-    - provides _mutual exclusion_ of accesses to the buffer pool
+    - provides _mutual exclusion_ for accesses to the buffer pool
     - and is _initialized_ to the value 1
 - 2 _counting semaphores_ **empty** and **full**
     - are used to _count_ the number of _empty_ and _full_ buffers